Tom D'Angora

-Between Dec 2020 and July 2021 D'Angora produced several high-profile virtual fundraiser concerts to save local theaters.
-This included The West Bank Cafe/Laurie Beechman Theatre, the legendary jazz club, Birdland, The LABrynth Theatre and The York Theatre, as well as campaigns for The Theatre World Awards and The Stonewall Inn Safe Spaces.
-He is a verified Twitter influencer who is well known for his politics, community activism, and producing.
+Between December 2020 and July 2021, D'Angora produced several virtual fundraiser concerts to save local theaters.
+They included The West Bank Cafe/Laurie Beechman Theatre, the Birdland, The LAByrinth Theatre, and The York Theatre and campaigns for The Theatre World Awards and The Stonewall Inn Safe Spaces.

 Early career

-D'Angora starred in the highly controversial 2001 Provincetown production of Naked Boys Singing and in 2007 took over the producing responsibilities.
-Since then he has produced and directed the 2009, 2010, 2011, and 2012 productions with Duling.
-In addition to Naked Boys Singing he has also brought such acts as Golden Girls Rue McClanahan, Ellen Greene, Christine Pedi, Debbie Does Dallas: the Musical, and most notably ICONS: drag extravaganza which has transferred to an Off-Broadway run in 2011.
+D'Angora starred in the 2001 Provincetown production of Naked Boys Singing and in 2007 took over producing responsibilities.
+He produced and directed the 2009, 2010, 2011, and 2012 performances.
+In addition to 'Naked Boys Singing,' he produced shows like 'Golden Girls,' 'Debbie Does Dallas: The Musical,' and 'ICONS: Drag Extravaganza,' which transferred to an Off-Broadway run in 2011.